-Future Crypto Application Design have been a gradual invention.
+Future Crypto Application Design has been a gradual invention.
 This has significantly changed a number of industries and made it feasible.
 For novel methods of operation that were previously impractical.
-Its functionality covers a wide range of areas, including permission less DeFi for conventional.
+Its functionality covers a wide range of areas, including permissionless DeFi for conventional.
 Financial vehicles, smart contracts for legal agreements, and decentralized autonomous organizations (DAOs).

 Future Crypto Application Design: A Platform for Crypto-Native Games

 Players can own their in-game products.
-Exchange them for other items, gift them to other players, or sell them for real money.
+Exchange them for other items, gift them to other players, or sell them for real money like crypto exchange India.
 Thanks to their ownership and traceability.
 Users theoretically have the option to do that now.
 But Blockchain technology has the potential to make the system safe and compliant.

 They contribute to the production of completely rare digital items.
-Blockchain technology, on which crypto games found, enables games to feature rare things.
+Blockchain technology, on which crypto games are found, enables games to feature rare things.
 The limitation is codified and completely obvious.
-For instance, a game only have 500 legendary swords.
-Since this information encoded on the Blockchain, it cannot modify.
+For instance, a game only has 500 legendary swords.
+Since this information is encoded on the Blockchain, it cannot modify.
 As a result, when you do find one, it will never be common.

 They act as ownership records.
 Each Blockchain asset has a record of its owner and a history of transactions on an immutable ledger.
 It implies that users can quickly review an item’s historical information.
-Such who uses it previously, how long used, etc. The possibilities are unlimited; consider possessing the same rifle that used to win a world championship or the first legendary blade to appear in a brand-new game.
+Such as who used it previously, how long used it, etc. The possibilities are unlimited; consider possessing the same rifle that used to win a world championship or the first legendary blade to appear in a brand-new game.

 Few Crypto-Native Games